flowdev/present-go-job/PITCHME.md

 ## Job market take away

-- By far most Go jobs are about web APIs |
+- By far most Go jobs are about Web APIs |
 - Growing with more adoption of Go |

 ---

+## What do I need to know for Web APIs???

+---

+### HTTP layer

+- HTTP is stateless:
+  - simple |
+  - scaleable |
+  - caching |
+- RESTful (REpresentational State Transfer) Web services |
+- Interesting HTTP methods: GET, POST, DELETE, PUT, PATCH |
+- Idempotent methods can be done multiple times |
+- Nice to know: GraphQL |

+---

 ## Authentication & authorization

+- Authentication: Who is it? |
+- Authorization: What is allowed? |
-- Difference between authentication and authorization |
+- Role based authorization strategy |
 - Sessions |
   - Cookie (usually provided by middleware or framework) |
   - JWT can be used with or without server side session |
   - JWT: choose 1 good cipher |
-- Authorization strategy: role based authorization |
 - Security is important here |

----

-### HTTP layer

-- REST vs RPC |
-- HTTP is stateless.
-What does that imply? |
-- Existing methods: GET, POST, DELETE, PUT, PATCH |
-- Idempotent methods can be done multiple times |
-- Caching |
-- GraphQL |

 ---